jurraca/core-config-tui/README.md

 - [BubbleTea](https://github.com/charmbracelet/bubbletea) for terminal UI
 - [Lipgloss](https://github.com/charmbracelet/lipgloss) for styling

+## Accessibility

+If using a screen reader, you can enable accessible mode by setting the `ACCESSIBLE=true` environment variable.
+See BubbleTea [docs](https://github.com/charmbracelet/huh?tab=readme-ov-file#accessibility).

 ## License

 This project is open source and available under the MIT License.